Theory of the Elementary Particles: The masses of the -branch particles

 In Eq.(29) we now set $\emph{a}\sqrt{\alpha/\mathrm{M}}$ = c, as in Eq.(11), where c is the velocity of light.
 It follows that

-as it was with the $\gamma$-branch, only that now on account of the rest masses of the neutrinos the group velocity must be smaller than c, so the value of df/d$\phi$ is limited to $<$\,1, but c$_g \cong$\, c, which is a necessity because the neutrinos in the lattice soon approach the velocity of light as we will see.
+as it was with the $\gamma$-branch.
 Equation (31) applies regardless whether we consider $\nu_+$ or $\nu_-$ in Eq.(28).
 That means that there are no separate transverse oscillations with their theoretically higher frequencies.

-The rest mass M of the heavy neutrino can be determined with lattice theory from Eq.(30) as we have shown in [12].
+The mass M of the heavy neutrino can be determined with lattice theory from Eq.(30), as we have shown in [12].
 This involves the inaccurately known compression modulus of the proton.
-We will, therefore, rather determine the rest mass of the muon neutrino with Eq.(33), which leads to m($\nu_\mu$) $\approx$ 50\,milli-eV/c$^2$.
+We will, therefore, rather determine the mass of the muon neutrino with Eq.(33), which leads to m($\nu_\mu$) $\approx$ 50\,milli-eV/c$^2$.
 It can be verified easily that m($\nu_\mu$) = 50\,milli-eV/c$^2$ makes sense.
-The energy of the rest mass of the $\pi^\pm$ mesons is 139\,MeV, and we have N/4 = 0.7135$\cdot10^9$ muon neutrinos and the same number of anti-muon neutrinos with an energy of about 50\,milli-eV.
-It follows that the energy in the rest masses of all muon and anti-muon neutrinos in $\pi^\pm$ is 71.35\,MeV, that is 51\% of the energy of the rest mass of the $\pi^\pm$ mesons, m($\pi^\pm$)c$^2$ = 139.57\,MeV.
-A very small part of m($\pi^\pm$)c$^2$ goes, as we will see, into the electron neutrino masses, the rest of the energy in $\pi^\pm$ is in the lattice oscillations.
+The energy in the rest mass of the $\pi^\pm$ mesons, which do not have spin, is\\